On the off chance that someone is still looking into a DIY way to flush our cooling systems, I'll explain my personal experience.

 for safety's sake (and maybe because I'm a little picky about being thorough) you can repeat the process one more time.

-Now, you should have ~99.9% water in your cooling system, and you should be able half full.
+Now, you should have ~99.9% water in your cooling system, and you should be about half full.

 Add whatever the hell you like for coolant (use that brass bleed plug when filling, as it lets all the air out of the cooling system (burp it the traditional way just for added peace of mind if you like), and enjoy your new coolant.